anirudhra/ifc6410/kernel/README.md

 # Kernels

 Includes corresponding kernel modules to be put in rootfs' /lib/modules directory (dont' forget to run "depmod -a" after module/kernel change).
-Audio and GPU does not work for non-4.4.x kernels (all new kernels).
+Audio, BT and GPU work for kernel 4.4.x.
+None work for kernel 5.15 and only GPU works for kernel 6.6.

 ## Device naming